Fish and Wildlife Service, Interior.

 Issue 2: We received five comments regarding the need for a translocation program.
 Two of the commenters suggested using a trap-and-transplant program to alleviate the effects of overcrowding in portions of the Douglas County DPS's range.
 One commenter requested that we postpone delisting until a third population (in addition to the Douglas County and Columbia River populations) had been established via translocation from the Douglas County DPS in the Willamette Valley.
 Two of the peer reviewers offered views on translocation.
 One advised that translocation is appropriate for establishing new populations, but would not be a useful method to achieve density reduction in the existing population; the other reviewer stressed that the fate of translocated deer should be followed to determine the efficacy of such a program.

 Our Response: Translocation is likely to be an important component of the management of the Douglas County DPS after delisting.
-In order to augment the Douglas County DPS in the northern portion of its current range, the State will likely continue to use trap-and-transplant operations, which may also be a useful tool to manage specific problem deer.
+In order to augment the Douglas County DPS in the northern portion of its current range, the State Start Printed Page 43653will likely continue to use trap-and-transplant operations, which may also be a useful tool to manage specific problem deer.
 Establishing a third population in the Willamette Valley before delisting the Douglas County DPS, is not necessary.
 A review of the threats to the Douglas County DPS (see the Summary of Factors Affecting the Species section, below) shows that it no longer requires the protection of the Act; therefore, delisting the Douglas County DPS is warranted.

 Issue 3: In its comments, the ODFW provided recommendations on additional research projects for the Douglas County DPS.
 Among the research projects the State would like to see carried out: Additional genetic studies to elucidate affinities among the Douglas County DPS, the Columbia River DPS, and the Idaho white-tailed deer; a new habitat mapping program for the Douglas County DPS; and new research on parasite and disease levels and their effects on the Douglas County DPS.